-(and & forms) Evaluates to the last argument if all preceding elements are true, otherwise evaluates to false.
+(and & forms) Evaluates to the last argument if all preceding elements are truthy, otherwise evaluates to the first falsey argument.

 (apply f & args) Applies a function to a variable number of arguments.
 Each element in args is used as an argument to f, except the last element in args, which is expected to be an array-like.
 Each element in this last argument is then also pushed as an argument to f.
 For example: (apply + 1000 (range 10)) sums the first 10 integers and 1000.

 (array & items) Create a new array that contains items.
 Returns the new array.

 (array/concat arr & parts) Concatenates a variadic number of arrays (and tuples) into the first argument which must an array.
 If any of the parts are arrays or tuples, their elements will be inserted into the array.
 Otherwise, each part in parts will be appended to arr in order.
 Return the modified array arr.

 (array/ensure arr capacity growth) Ensures that the memory backing the array is large enough for capacity items at the given rate of growth.
 Capacity and growth must be integers.
 If the backing capacity is already enough, then this function does nothing.
 Otherwise, the backing memory will be reallocated so that there is enough space.

 (array/fill arr &opt value) Replace all elements of an array with value (defaulting to nil) without changing the length of the array.
 Returns the modified array.

 (array/insert arr at & xs) Insert all of xs into array arr at index at. at should be an integer 0 and the length of the array.
 A negative value for at will index from the end of the array, such that inserting at -1 appends to the array.
 Returns the array.